PernillaAW/Examination2/README.md

 **-Gameplay and Shell-**
 ------------------------
 The gameplay class ties the shell class and the other classes together.
-It processes user inputs from the shell class and sends what is needed and to other classes to be processed.
+It processes user inputs from the shell class and sends what is needed to the other classes to be processed.
 Whilst the Shell class handles the menu-choices and user inputs, gameplay then receives those inputs from the shell.
 Gameplay handles checking if user exist, update user score, saving current game and the winner method.